 The scene also includes Mike garroting the Cartel's sniper, and Jesse gunning down the one Cartel member left before driving away with the seriously wounded Mike and poisoned Gus.

 After Gus recovers, he makes sure to visit Don Salamanca's nursing home to make sure he knows what happened, and who it was who did it.
 He tells him that Jesse killed the only blood he had left on earth, and the cartel he worked his whole life for is exterminated.
-An incredible example of Best Served Cold I've seen, especially since Don Salamanca is the one who killed Gus' best friend and surrogate brother.
+An incredible example of Best Served Cold I've seen, especially since Don Salamanca is the one who killed Gus' best friend/surrogate brother/very possible lover.

-Jesse talking down to a Cartel cook who could very well kill him at any moment, lambasting him for having a filthy lab and inadequate preparation for Walt's and his meth.
+Jesse talking down to a Cartel cook who could very well kill him at any moment, lambasting him for having a filthy lab and inadequate preparation to cook the immaculate blue meth.
 While Gus and Mike allow themselves the slightest of grins.

 Jesse driving in a go-kart track, taking out his frustration, while yelling at the top of his lungs.
 It sends shivers down one's spine.

 Gus and his henchmen are walking to his car, which, little do they know, has been rigged to explode by Walter.
 On his way, Gus begins to sense that something is amiss.
 He stops before entering the car, walks over to a view of the city from the hospital parking garage and starts gazing out at the city.
 He is not entirely sure if Walt is on one of the buildings in the distance with binoculars, freaking out due to the sheer fact that his target has already seen through his plan.
 It doesn't matter.
 Gus just walks away, leaving his car behind...
 Damn.

 After the bomb explodes, Gus coolly walks out of the room and adjusts his tie as if nothing has happened.
 And then we see that he missing half his face, and he drops dead.